How to Prevent Chafing at the Beach

 If you have the choice, lounge on a chair or lounger, as this will help you avoid beach chafing.
 But if you are lying on a beach, do use a beach towel and make sure you shake out your beach towel regularly to make sure sand is not building up on it.

-Add a Coverup or Try Anti-Chafing Swim Shorts
+Wear a Coverup or Try Swim Shorts

-When you’re not in the water, an extra layer will help protect the skin from sand (and from the sun.)
-There are lots of styles of cover-ups out there, but if you experience inner-thigh chafing, you could think about throwing on a pair of drawstring shorts or even a specialty product of anti-chafing beach shorts.
+When you're not in the water, an extra layer will help protect the skin from sand (and from the sun.)
+There are lots of different styles of cover-ups out there, like a stylish Crochet-Knit Beach Skirt for sitting by the water or a Sarong with UPF 50+ protection.

 Explore Body Glide Balms and Anti-Chafing Creams